Kemmerer decarbonization works

 Favorable Economics

-Kemmerer Decarbonization Works plans to supply Net-Zero ammonia that is projected to be cost-competitive with conventional, carbon-emitting sources.
+Kemmerer Decarbonization Works plans to supply low-carbon intensity ammonia that is projected to be cost-competitive with conventional, carbon-emitting sources.

-Kemmerer Decarbonization Works intends to sequester carbon dioxide in rock formations deep underground.
-Wyoming offers several advantages for this secure geologic storage as a result of the State’s geology, wealth of sub-surface data available, existing infrastructure, and a supportive regulatory environment.
+By connecting to existing and/or new carbon dioxide transportation and storage infrastructure, Kemmerer Decarbonization Works would permanently and securely sequester carbon dioxide in rock formations deep underground.
+Wyoming offers several advantages as a result of the State’s geology, wealth of sub-surface data available, existing infrastructure (e.g., hundreds of miles of existing CO2 pipelines), and a supportive regulatory environment.

 Glenrock Energy, LLC is a Casper, Wyoming-based carbon-management company that is developing carbon capture, utilization, and sequestration (“CCUS”) and related energy transition projects and also owns and operates mineral properties in the Powder River Basin that are suitable for the secure geological storage of captured carbon dioxide.

-Kanata Clean Power and Climate Technologies Corp. is an Alberta based, Indigenous co-founded, decarbonization asset management, intellectual property and development platform in the business of developing Net-Zero infrastructure in North America using leading-edge CCUS technologies.
+Kanata America, Inc. is wholly owned by Kanata Clean Power and Climate Technologies Corp., an Alberta based, Indigenous co-founded, decarbonization asset management, intellectual property and development platform in the business of developing Net-Zero infrastructure in North America using leading-edge CCUS technologies.

-Current Kemmerer Decarbonization Works Status - Over the past year, the sponsors have engaged extensively with stakeholders and garnered significant support for the KDW project.
+Kemmerer Decarbonization Works Status – The sponsors have engaged extensively with stakeholders since 2021 and garnered significant support for the KDW project.
+Currently, the KDW management team is engaging with potential strategic and financial partners.